-Successful applicants will show how they will implement the CHII to make concrete changes to the community that will positively impact people with disabilities, especially those most marginalized by traditional public health approaches, including those with mobility limitations and people of color.
+Successful applicants will show how they will implement the NiCIP, including the CHII if not previously conducted, either this year or over two to three years, to make concrete changes to the community that will positively impact people with disabilities, especially those most marginalized by traditional public health approaches, including those with mobility limitations and people of color.
 Projects must involve use of the community assessment (of physical sites, organizations, or the entire community), as well as visioning, planning, local policy, built environment, or regulatory change.
 Projects should address how people with mobility limitations move around the community and how the community can improve functioning for this segment of the population.
 Applicants should address how they will meaningfully involve the representative groups that they are designing initiatives for as content experts.
 Applicants should show how policy, systems, or environmental changes are sustainable beyond funding and positively impact people with disabilities.